adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/android.md

 ![][img7]

 We can see the registration of our test emulator device.
+Note that our request for the `topic:Sports` tag has also been honored.
+If we did not configure that tag within the Push blade in the portal, that would not have been added to our registration.

 We can also send to a specific device using the test send facility.
 Click over to the **Test Send** facility.
 Since we only have one device, we can use broadcast.
 Each installation will also be given a tag: `$InstallationId:{guid}`, where {guid} is the installation ID.
 Select **Google (GCM)** -> **Default** to send a message to GCM.
 The body will be filled in for you.

 Since we have already set a breakpoint at the `OnMessage()` method in `GcmService.cs`, our app is running and we have entered the app and logged in, click **Send**.
 The breakpoint should be triggered within a reasonable amount